 Schattner added that the medication is inexpensive and only requires a half-milligram dose daily.
 The drug has already been determined to be safe, which makes it “an important discovery that could significantly contribute to improving the morbidity and mortality of many patients if confirmed in further studies.”

-Although the drug is not yet available for general use, Schattner says that there will be more randomized controlled trials in order to prove the promising early results.
-Despite this, Schattner believes that the drug could be used immediately for those who are high risk:
+Although the drug is not yet available for general use, Ami Schattner says there will be more randomized controlled trials to prove the promising early results.
+Despite this, Schattner believes the drug could be used immediately for those who are high risk.